Sticktron/AhAhAh/README.md

 ## Compatibility

-- Supports iPhone, iPod, iPad
 - Supports iOS 7, 8, 9, 10
-- Requires Jailbreak
+- Requires a jailbroken iPhone, iPad or iPod Touch.

 ## What's new in version 2